Business Strategies

 Release on Multiple Platforms.

-- Develop / Port to Console (Xbox, Playstation, Nintendo)
+- Develop / Port to Console (Xbox, PlayStation, Nintendo)

 - Develop / Port to Mobile (iOS, Android)